Earth–Moon–Earth communication: Other factors influencing EME communications

-Doppler effect at 144 MHz band is 300 Hz at moonrise or moonset.
-The doppler offset reduces to around zero when the Moon is overhead.
-At other frequencies other doppler offsets will exist.
-At moonrise, returned signals will be shifted approximately 300 Hz higher in frequency.
+The Doppler shift at 144 MHz is 300 Hz at moonrise and moonset.
+The Doppler offset reduces to around zero when the Moon is overhead.
+At other frequencies other Doppler offsets exist.
+At moonrise, returned 144 MHz signals are shifted approximately 300 Hz higher.
 As the Moon traverses the sky to a point due south or due north, the Doppler effect approaches zero.
-By Moonset, they are shifted 300 Hz lower.
-Doppler effects cause many problems when tuning into, and locking onto, signals from the Moon.
+By moonset, it is shifted 300 Hz lower.
+The Doppler effect causes many problems when tuning into, and locking onto, signals from the Moon.

 Polarization effects can reduce the strength of received signals.
 One component is the geometrical alignment of the transmitting and receiving antennas.
 Many antennas produce a preferred plane of polarization.
 Transmitting and receiving station antennas may not be aligned from the perspective of an observer on the moon.
 This component is fixed by the alignment of the antennas and stations may include a facility to rotate antennas to adjust polarization.
-Another component is Faraday rotation on the Earth-Moon-Earth path.
+Another component is Faraday rotation on the Earth–Moon–Earth path.
 The plane of polarization of radio waves rotates as they pass through ionized layers of the Earth's atmosphere.
 This effect is more pronounced at lower VHF frequencies and becomes less significant at and above.
 Some of the polarization mismatch loss can be reduced by using a larger antenna array (more Yagi elements or a larger dish).